 We all long for a deep sense of meaning and purpose in life, inner peace in the storm-filled circumstances, contentment in the rhythms of ordinary life, and especially knowing what’s truth versus a counterfeit reality.
 Whenever I reflect on my journey in search for these ideals, it always fills me with deep gratitude and awestruck wonder for having discovered a well that has been a perpetual source of peace and joy.
 My reason for writing this is in hope that my journey would inspire and lead you to experiencing this truth that has brought joy beyond words.
-And sometimes truth can initially be wounding in order to heal–just like a surgeon–it can cut away false perceptions, shallow views and deep seated beliefs and it can anchor us on a firm foundation.
-A life built on a false or faulty foundation will never go very high.
-The greatest regret I can think of would be to build a life on a faulty foundation or to believe in something that in the end leads to deception and destruction.
+And sometimes truth can initially be wounding in order to heal–just like a surgeon–it will cut away false perceptions, shallow views and deep seated beliefs in order to anchor us on a firm foundation.
+A life built on a false, weak or faulty foundation will never go very high.
+The greatest regret I can think of would be to build a life on a cracked foundation or to believe in something that in the end leads to deception and destruction.
 I have realized that not all inner foundations (core beliefs in how we view reality) are equally secure or can withstand life’s challenges.
 I want to share a bit of my journey in what has brought me lasting stability and a solid current of joy underneath all the ups and downs of life.